Christian Marclay, The Clock (2010).

 When a record skips or pops or we hear the surface noise, we try very hard to make an abstraction of it so it doesn’t disrupt the musical flow.
 I try to make people aware of these imperfections and accept them as music; the recording is a sort of illusion, while the scratch on the record is more real.

 But the shots in The Clock are mostly scrubbed clean of imperfections, presenting a sleek surface that facilitates the flow across shots.
 The movie is a pure product of the DVD era, with all those gleaming images so easily appropriated.
 At times Marclay manages to match weather conditions, with rain in one scene carrying over into the next.
-This tactic creates an intriguing sense that the two movies are set in a homogeneous world, but it makes the gaps between the images even narrower.
+This tactic creates an intriguing sense that the two movies are set in a shared world, but it makes the gaps between the images even narrower.

 For about twenty years there has been a controversy in the gallery world about whether the burgeoning tradition of “artists’ films” owes anything to avant-garde film traditions.
 It’s often summarized as the difference between the white cube of the gallery and the black box of the movie theatre.
 By setting The Clock alongside collage compilation films, am I guilty of comparing apples and oranges?
 For instance, the films have fixed beginnings and endings, whereas The Clock is an installation that can be entered at any point.
 It’s not a film but rather, to use a current phrase, a “time-based audiovisual work.”
 Moreover, some will argue that Marclay’s lineage doesn’t consist of Cornell, Conner, Baldwin, and Structural Film but rather Fluxus, Minimalism, Punk, and Scratch-and-Mix.
 (Marclay has devised a turntable he can play like a guitar.)